ianturner88/vanilla-js-qwixx/README.md

 ![Scoreboards](https://github.com/ianturner88/vanilla-js-qwixx/blob/main/images/April%2024.1.png)

-In my initial design, I forgot to include the lock.
+In my initial design, I forgot to include the lock column.
 This error has now been rectified.
 When a player 'locks' a row, the same colour row will be locked for the opposing player.

 ![Scoreboards](https://github.com/ianturner88/vanilla-js-qwixx/blob/main/images/April%2024.2.png)